kyma-project/kyma/docs/04-operation-guides/troubleshooting/01-k3d-fails-on-linux.md

 ## Cause

 By default, provisioning tries to use ports 80 and 433.
-On Linux, the port is reserved.
+On Linux, the ports are reserved to be used by a privileged user.

 ## Remedy